jbelanich/TetrisClone/README.md

 To build:

     cd build
     make

-The game is will then be found in build/tetris-game.
+The game can then be found in build/tetris-game.